jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ---

 There are always many philosophies to believe in.
-Only when the people become player gods do we get to declare which should be their ruling philosophy.
+Only when the people become player gods do we get to declare which should be our ruling philosophy.

 Let's see how our ancestors on Main Street won their battle against noble kings, so we can honor their legacy and upgrade our society today.

 ![Treaty of Paris](https://upload.wikimedia.org/wikipedia/commons/f/fe/Treaty_of_Paris_by_Benjamin_West_1783.jpg)

 _The American Revolution ended when the USA and the United Kingdom signed the Treaty of Paris (1783).
 The arrogant British nobles were so insulted by the sight of "commoners", they refused to sit with the Americans and therefore weren't painted in the official portrait.
-Player gods get their place in history; antagonists erase themselves.
+Player gods get their place in history, antagonists erase themselves.
 I love it!_

 ## Society's Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization